 Did you know that some 23,000 people per day injure their ankles?
 That’s right, injuries to the ankle are very common.
-In fact 22% of sports injuries presenting to emergency rooms are ankle injuries!
+In fact, 22% of sports injuries presented to emergency rooms are ankle injuries!
 It’s even possible to both fracture and sprain an ankle from a fall.
 And sometimes a bad sprain can mask the fracture.

-Regardless as to whether you are walking down a snowy sidewalk or practicing a winter sport and take a spill, don’t put off seeing a doctor.
+Regardless of whether you are walking down a snowy sidewalk or practicing a winter sport and take a spill, don’t put off seeing a doctor.
 Applying weight to an injured ankle joint can worsen the problem.
-It could lead to chronic instability, joint paint and even arthritis later in life.
+It could lead to chronic instability, joint pain, and even arthritis later in life.

 For more information on sports injuries or any other facet of foot care, please call us at (973) 365-2208.
 Or if you prefer, you can quickly and easily request an appointment online.